Jay Taylor (placekicker): Orlando Rage

-He was selected by the Orlando Rage of the XFL in the 2001 XFL Draft, where he played both kicker and punter.
+He was selected by the Orlando Rage of the XFL in the 2001 XFL draft, where he played both kicker and punter.

 Buffalo Bills

 After the XFL season ended, the Buffalo Bills signed him to the preseason roster, primarily as a punter.
 He lost the competition to Brian Moorman and was waived during the preseason.

 Rhein Fire

 In 2003, he played for the Rhein Fire of NFL Europe, allocated from the Cleveland Browns.

 Tampa Bay Buccaneers

-He was a member of the Tampa Bay Buccaneers practice squad in 2004 and was activated by the Bucs that year, playing in 5 games.
+Starting the season on the team's practice squad, the Tampa Bay Buccaneers activated Taylor to play 5 games in 2004.

 Orlando Predators

 After being cut by the Tampa Bay Buccaneers in 2005, Taylor was signed by the Orlando Predators of the Arena Football League on June 30, 2006.

 Taylor entered the 2008 season as the franchise leader in single-season field goal percentage, career field goal percentage, single-season extra point percentage, career extra point percentage, consecutive extra points made, and consecutive field goals made.
 He also won the 2004 Kicker of the Year award with the Predators.